dmuy/duDatepicker/README.md

 {
   format: 'mm/dd/yyyy', // Determines the date format
   theme: 'blue',        // Determines the color theme of the date picker
-  readOnly: true,       // Determines if input element is readonly (key input is disabled)
+  auto: false,          // Determines if clicking the date will automatically select it; OK button will not be displayed if true
   clearBtn: false,      // Determines if Clear button is displayed
   cancelBtn: false,     // Determines if Cancel button is displayed
   overlayClose: true    // Determines if clicking the overlay will close the date picker